Updated on September 18, 2023

 CYL

-Cylinder, abbreviated CYL and measured in diopters, indicates the lens power needed for astigmatism correction.
+Cylinder, abbreviated CYL and diopters in measurement, indicates the lens power you need for astigmatism correction.
 Astigmatism is an uneven curvature of the eye’s cornea or lens.

 Axis

-The axis value highlights the angle of orientation in degrees, with a number ranging from 0 to 180.
-The value is often preceded by an “x” when written in freehand.
+The axis value highlights the orientation angle in degrees, ranging from 0 to 180.
+When writing in freehand, people often precede the value with an X.

 Add

-Add represents Addition and indicates the magnifying power applied to the bottom part of bifocal, multifocal, or progressive lenses used to correct presbyopia (age-related farsightedness).
+Add represents Addition.
+It indicates the magnifying power applied to the bottom part of bifocal, multifocal, or progressive lenses that correct presbyopia (age-related farsightedness).

 This number is always positive, even if it doesn’t have a plus sign (+) in front of it.
 The value is typically the same for both eyes and ranges from +0.75 to +3.00.